Pristina: An Airport Too Far

 “It was fair to say the manner of their arrival was unscripted.”
 Jackson commented later.

-Before the two men could properly digest this, the main phone in the operations room began to ring.
-Simultaneously, the men realised this probably meant that the one person they didn’t want to see this footage yet almost certainly had.
+Before the two men could properly process what they were seeing, the main phone in the operations room began to ring.
+Simultaneously, the men realised this meant that the one person they didn’t want to see this footage before they’d had time to work out was happening themselves, almost certainly had.
+Jackson answered the phone.

 “Stuck in a Cold War mentality”